NVIDIA-AI-IOT/jetbot/docs/software_setup/docker.md

 ![](https://user-images.githubusercontent.com/25759564/92091965-51ae4f00-ed86-11ea-93d5-09d291ccfa95.png)

-???+ note
+???+ caution
-    The directory you specify to ``./enable.sh`` will be mounted as a volume in the jupyter container at the location ``/workspace``.
-This means the work you in the ``/workspace`` folder inside container is saved.
-This is set to the root directory of Jupyter Lab.
-Please note, if you work outside of that directory it will be lost when the container shuts down.
+    If you do work outside the /workspace directory, it will be lost when the container shuts down.

 ???+ note
     Once you execute the `enable.sh` script, the containers are set to restart automatically when the system boots (with `docker run --restart always` option).